 Three Little Coconut Singapore is not a halal-certified eatery.

 Punggol’s Oasis Terraces is home to a handful of eateries, including Rise & Grind Coffee Co.
-The cafe is founded by two former Raffles Hotel chefs, who both have a passion for good food and equally good coffee.
+The cafe was founded by two former Raffles Hotel chefs, who both have a passion for good food and equally good coffee.

 Else, grab mains such as pizza, pasta, and Western dishes from 11am onwards.
 Prices here are pretty affordable too, as you can get a full meal for under $30++!
+Their Big Brekkie ($19.90++) has all the works to keep you satiated: pork bratwurst sausage, hickory smoked bacon, sauteed mushrooms, guacamole, tomatoes, poached eggs, and sourdough toast.

 Website